-Uttar Pradesh sadhus killing: Shiv Sena, Congress demands meticulous investigation
+Uttar Pradesh sadhus' killing: Shiv Sena, Congress demand meticulous investigation

 New Delhi, Apr 28: Shiv Sena leader Sanjay Raut on Tuesday called the killing of two sadhus in Uttar Pradesh's Bulandshahar "terrible" and urged people to not give it a communal colour.